nghiant3223/nghiant3223.github.io/_drafts/2025-06-03-memory_allocation_in_go.md

 If no free pages are available in the radix tree, i.e. [`pageAlloc.find`](https://github.com/golang/go/blob/go1.24.0/src/runtime/mpagealloc.go#L631-L870) returns 0, Go runtime must ask the kernel to expand its virtual address space by making an [`mmap`](https://man7.org/linux/man-pages/man2/mmap.2.html) system call.
 The growth may not be as big as the number of pages requested, but instead occurs in larger chunks rounded up to the arena size (64 MB).
-Even if only a single page is requested, the heap expands by 64 MB virtual memory (not physical one, thanks to demand paging!).
+Even if only a single page is requested, the heap expands by 64 MB in virtual memory space (not physical, thanks to [demand paging](#demand-paging)!).

 To manage this, the runtime maintains a list of *hint addresses* called [`arenaHints`](https://github.com/golang/go/blob/go1.24.0/src/runtime/mheap.go#L158-L162), which are addresses it prefers the kernel to use for new allocations.
 This list is initialized before the `main` function runs, and its values can be found [here](https://github.com/golang/go/blob/go1.24.0/src/runtime/malloc.go#L477-L553).